LaunchCodeEducation/data-analysis-curriculum/content/cleaning-spreadsheets/reading/cleaning-data/_index.md

 - Importance of cleaning data and why this is one of the first things that happens.

-## Common Data Cleaning Techniques
+## Common Data Cleaning Techniques - Separate Segment
 1. Filtering
 1. Sorting
 1. Trailing Whitespace